LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/2. Infrastructure in Google Cloud/README.md

 ## Course Introduction

-This course consists of first 3 out of the 10 modules in the series:
+This course consists of subsequent 3 modules in the series:

 1. [ ] What's the Cloud?
 2. [ ] Start with a Solid Platform